DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/10 Encoding User Input.md

             DxButton
         },
         data: {
-            editorRef
+            editorValue
         },
-        computed: {
-            htmlEditor: function() {
-                return this.$refs[editorRef].instance;
-            }
-        },
         methods: {
             handleSubmit(e) {
-                this.editorValue = this.htmlEditor.instance.value;
-                // Encode editor values here with your favorite sanitizing tool before sending them to the server
+                // Encode the editorValue variable here with your favorite sanitizing tool before sending them to the server

                 e.preventDefault();
             }